- Search The Registry

 *Adah Belle Thoms was born on this date in 1870.
-She was an African American nurse, educator, administrator and activist.
+She was a Black nurse, educator, administrator, and activist.

 She became involved in international efforts to advance the nursing profession, attending the International Council of Nurses in 1912.
-In the first part of the 20th century, Thoms worked with Martha Franklin and Mary Mahoney to organize the National Association of Colored Nurses.
-The organizing meeting was held at Lincoln Home and Hospital, and hosted by Thoms, in 1907.
+In the first part of the 20th century, Thoms worked with Martha Franklin and Mary Mahoney to organize the National Association of Colored Graduate Nurses.
+The organizing meeting was held at Lincoln Home and Hospital and hosted by Thoms in 1907.
 The organization, founded in 1908 by a group of 52 black nurses, aimed to secure the full integration of black women nurses into the nursing profession.
-Focused on the American Nurses' Association, nursing education programs, employment opportunities, and equal pay, the organization was ultimately dissolved by then-president Mabel Keaton Staupers in 1950, after successfully integrating the US Armed Forces (WWII) and the American Nurses' Association (1948).
+Focused on the American Nurses Association, nursing education programs, employment opportunities, and equal pay, the organization was ultimately dissolved by then-president Mabel Keaton Staupers in 1950 after successfully integrating the US Armed Forces (WWII) and the American Nurses Association (1948).

-Adah Belle Samuels Thoms died in New York City, February 21, 1943.
+Adah Belle Samuels Thoms died in New York City on February 21, 1943.
 She was among the first nurses inducted into the American Nurses Association Hall of Fame when it was established in 1976.